YonghuiDong/ShinyCardinal/README.md

 ## News

+2024-07-21: Release of v0.3.5

+- Fix bug in calculating of number of workers.

 2024-05-14: Release of v0.3.4

 - This version makes it easier for users to select MSI files using method 1.

 ## Installation